zhaqenl/zhaqenl.github.io/en/src/musings.md

 - It should have never been “You can’t please everyone”, but instead “You should not please everyone”.
 As an adage says—“If you please everyone, you please no one.”

+- Our addictions have always been the result of chasing a certain hormonal profile.